garlic-bred/chronos-carpet-addons/README.md

 ### netheritePickaxeInstantMineDeepslate
 Deepslate can be instant mined with netherite pickaxe and haste II.
+(Must also be installed on the client to work)
 * Type: `boolean`
 * Default value: `false`
 * Categories: `SURVIVAL`, `CHRONOS`